 If you think you might need help or rehabilitation for alcohol dependence or addiction while pregnant, contact us at Ocean Recovery.
 We want your rehab to be as comfortable and successful as possible.
 Our professional team are very experienced in planning detoxes that help and support those that want to emancipate themselves from alcohol problems.
 We can give you effective guidance through a bespoke programme that focuses on healing your body, mind and soul with holistic practices that help you to curb your cravings for a drink.
 We encourage mindfulness activities such as meditation and counselling to re-adjust your mindset and help you focus on relaxation and recuperation without distractions.

 Anyone from any background can suffer from alcohol problems, but it is doubly important to tackle these if you are pregnant.
 At Ocean Recovery, we can help you live a life free from the oppression of alcohol issues and focus on a healthy pregnancy.
 We have a compassionate approach to every kind of addiction, and offer rehab treatments in luxury accommodation based in Blackpool, with beautiful vistas overlooking the sea and Blackpool Beach.
 We want your stay with us to be about relaxation, calm and comfort, and offer lots of therapies to help you on your journey and stay sober for good.

-All of our staff members are deeply passionate and committed in supporting their clients at all times, and exercise the utmost discretion and understanding.
-Get in touch with us at Ocean Recovery today if you would like help and support with your alcohol intake during your pr
+All of our staff members are deeply passionate and committed to supporting their clients at all times, and exercise the utmost discretion and understanding.
+Get in touch with us at Ocean Recovery today if you would like help and support with your alcohol intake during your pregnancy.

 Posted on Tuesday, January 22nd, 2019 at 9:47 am in Latest News.